 It’s the height of summer.
-If blazing-hot temperatures and critters from the microbial to the mammalian have left your midsummer vegetable plants in tatters, replace them now with second sowings.
+If blazing-hot temperatures and critters from the microbial to the mammalian have left your midsummer plants in tatters, replace them now with a second sowing of vegetables.

 Our growing season in the Triangle area is long enough that a midsummer planting of all but the longest-season vegetables can bear fruit before frost.
 With a bit of careful planning, you can hand out garden-fresh squash, beans, or tomatoes to the trick-or-treaters knocking at your door—though I can’t guarantee that strategy might not come back to haunt you.

 Timing your planting is the most critical factor in ensuring a successful late-summer harvest.

 Our last average frost date in the Triangle is roughly October 20.
 To determine the planting date for your late summer crops, look on your seed packet for the days to maturity and count back that number of days from October 20.
 Add an extra three weeks to account for the decrease in day length after the summer solstice.

 For example, I’m growing an indeterminate tomato called ‘Rutgers’ which matures in 75 days.
 Walking back from October 20, 75 days brings me to August 6.
 I don’t want my beautiful crop falling prey to frost the day it matures, so I add another 3 weeks to accommodate a harvest and shortening day length.
 That brings me to July 16.
 I need to sow my seeds no later than July 16 to ensure a harvest before frost.
 If setting out transplants, you can take the days-to-maturity number and add 10-14 days instead of 3 weeks for shortening day length (in our example, my planting date would be between July 23-27).